rhinestonewtf/deploy-sh/README.md

 2. Run `source .env` to set the env variables (note that the `export` command in the env is required so the env variables should be `export ENV=ENV_VALUE`)
 3. Run `chmod +x ./core-infra.sh` or for the relevant script
 4. Run `./core-infra.sh` or for the relevant script

+## Rhinestone deployment process

+All our contract deployments are permissionless and can be done by anyone.
+However, some initialization actions need to be made and are security critical, so these need to be made by us.
+Our process is as follows:

+1. Deploy core infra
+2. Deploy safe7579
+3. **On testnets only**: deploy testnet contracts
+4. Register schema and resolver on Registry [Rhinestone-only action]
+5. Deploy core modules
+6. Attest to core modules [Rhinestone-only action]
+7. **On testnets only**: upgrade schema and resolver for mock attester [Rhinestone-only action]